steeply/gbot-trader/readme.md

-LOG                         | Calculating log output of auto settings (default: false) LOG_DEBUG                   | The output of the debug log (default: false) LOG_TRANSPORTS              | Where to write the log (0 - console, 1 - file, 2 console and file) (default: 0) RESTART_TRADER_TIME         | How many seconds to wait before re-querying the data after network errors (default: 5) NOTIFICATION_ERROR_COUNT    | The number of errors in 5 minutes for notification (default: false) TELEGRAM_OFF                | Disable Telegram (default: false)
+LOG                         | Calculating log output of auto settings (default: false) LOG_DEBUG                   | The output of the debug log (default: false) LOG_TRANSPORTS              | Where to write the log (0 - console, 1 - file, 2 console and file) (default: 0) LOG_PATH                    | A custom path to the directory with the log (default: false) RESTART_TRADER_TIME         | How many seconds to wait before re-querying the data after network errors (default: 5) NOTIFICATION_ERROR_COUNT    | The number of errors in 5 minutes for notification (default: false) TELEGRAM_OFF                | Disable Telegram (default: false)